immersive-web/webxr-ar-module/input-explainer.md

 All three events are `XRInputSourceEvent` events.
 When fired the event's `inputSource` attribute will contain the `XRInputSource` that produced the event.
 The event's `frame` attribute will contain a valid `XRFrame` that can be used to call `getPose()` at the time the selection event occurred.
 Calling the frame's `getViewerPose()` method will throw an `InvalidState` error.
 (The viewer's pose can still be queried by passing an `XRReferenceSpace` of type `viewer` to `XRFrame.getPose()`.)

 ### Transient input sources
 Some input sources are only be added to the list of input sources while an action is occurring.
 For example, those with an `targetRayMode` of 'screen' or those with `targetRayMode` of 'gaze' which are triggered by a voice command.
-In these cases, `XRInputSource` is only present in the array returned by `getInputSources()` during the lifetime of the action.
+In these cases, `XRInputSource` is only present in the `inputSources` array during the lifetime of the action.
 In this circumstance, the order of events is as follows:
 1. Optionally `pointerdown`
 1. `inputsourceschange` for add
 1. `selectstart`